 Happily, there were no threats in the area either, so I hurried in to find Amelia and Bob cooking dinner.
 I couldn’t help but to smile.
 The fairies in my life were family by blood, but Amelia had always felt like “real” family, and it was so nice to have her home—even if it was just for a day or two more.

-A/N: Last week, a lot of you supported the fact that Sookie left Red Ditch when Remy used his emotional manipulation, so I hope you don’t hate the idea that I had her go back there.
+A/N: About the last chapter, a lot of you supported the fact that Sookie left Red Ditch when Remy used his emotional manipulation, so I hope you don’t hate the idea that I had her go back there.
 I actually felt this was a moment of breakthrough for her.
 She didn’t want this issue festering (while she put off dealing with it).
 A lot of that is because Hunter and his hopes are involved.
 However, I wanted this chapter to demonstrate that Sookie has been “listening” to Eric and is trying to stop “putting things off.”
 Of course, this is also hypocritical because she’s not “dealing with him.”
 But—in her defense—I think she’s scared.
 Since they’ve been together, he hasn’t exactly been around much (I know—the roads go both ways and she could have visited him).

 I suppose we can safely say that they are BOTH in need of an intervention at this time.
 That will be starting in the next chapter!